mozilla-services/merino/docs/api.md

   input, sent as fast as once per keystroke, though a slower period may be appropriate for the user agent.

+- `client_variants` - Optional.
+A comma-separated list of any experiments or rollouts that are affecting the client's Suggest experience.
+If Merino recognizes any of them it will modify its behavior accordingly.

+- `providers` - Optional.
+A comma-separated list of providers to use for this request.
+See the `/providers` endpoint below for valid options.
+If provided, only suggestions from the listed providers will be returned.
+If not provided, Merino will use a built-in default set of providers.
+The default set of providers can be seen in the `/providers` endpoint.

 ### Headers

 - `Accept-Language` - The locale preferences expressed in this header in